By Suroor Alikhan

 She starts in Lebanon, where she finds a plantation of 6,000-year-old trees.
 In Syria, she is assigned a driver and a guide who dictates where she can stop and what she can see.
-In Libya she falls in (quite reluctantly) with Western men working on oil rigs.
+In Libya, she falls in (quite reluctantly) with Western men working on oil rigs.
 One of them lends her a driver and a car—the only way she can get around while avoiding the strictly monitored tourist tours.
-Travelling into the country, she notices the poverty—the immense wealth earned from oil certainly isn’t helping the people.
+Traveling into the country, she notices the poverty—the immense wealth earned from oil certainly isn’t helping the people.
 She wonders whether Libyans will one day rise up against the corruption of Ghaddafi and his coterie.
 Prescient, indeed.

 She makes friends along the way, often (but not always!) with people who are also passionate about the olive tree: she meets Maryam, a Druze from Lebanon, on a plane and they become close friends; Murat, her young driver in Turkey, who is a little bemused by her passion for all things olive; and Nat and Julia in Malta, who are trying to revive olive plantations on the islands.
 In Israel, she joins the Tu-Bishvat tree-planting ceremony with Israelis in Palestine.

-Everywhere she talks to local people, not only about olives, but about their lives.
+Everywhere she talks to local people, not only about olives but about their lives.
 She describes historical sites the way they must have been—sights, smells and sounds, providing a simultaneous glimpse of the modern and the ancient.
 I loved this because it emphasizes how things have changed, but how much remains the same—a sense of continuity we often miss in this “now” age.

-Just a Little Run around the World
+Review – Just a Little Run around the World

 by Rosie Swale Pope

 Other than a couple of unavoidable trips by boat and plane, she really does run every mile.
-If she has to leave the trail to go to hospital, she makes sure she resumes where she left off.
+If she has to leave the trail to go to the hospital, she makes sure she resumes where she left off.
 Her son starts a website about her run, which attracts a lot of well-wishers, several of whom help her, sometimes by donating equipment and sometimes by coming out to support her on the way.
 The people she meets give her an intimate glimpse into the countries she runs through—the culture as well as the resilience of ordinary people, often living in difficult situations, both economically and physically.

-One of the things that comes through in her book is the generosity of complete strangers who invite her in, feed her, give her a place to stay the night and sometimes drive miles out in blizzards to check on her and bring her food.
+One of the things that come through in her book is the generosity of complete strangers who invite her in, feed her, give her a place to stay the night, and sometimes drive miles out in blizzards to check on her and bring her food.
 Crossing the Latvian border a Russian border guard gives her 50 roubles to buy a bowl of soup from his mother’s café in the next village.

-Rosie’s run takes through Wales, England, Holland, Germany, Poland, Lithuania, Latvia, Russia, Alaska, Canada, northern United States, Greenland, Iceland, the Faroes and Scotland.
+Rosie’s run takes through Wales, England, Holland, Germany, Poland, Lithuania, Latvia, Russia, Alaska, Canada, northern United States, Greenland, Iceland, the Faroes, and Scotland.
 Those of you who read my reviews know that I like my travel books to have maps.
 But especially in this book, where Rosie not only runs through places unfamiliar to a lot of readers but also covers so much ground, I think a map would have been very helpful.